Arizona’s Probate System

 Small estates typically use one of the first three types of administration listed above.
 More complicated estates or estates with a high value may require the additional court oversight used in formal probate and supervised administration.

-Find out more about your estate planning options by watching some of the free videos on our website, keystonelawfirm.com.
+Find out more about your estate planning options by watching some of the free videos.
 For more information or to set up an appointment with a qualified Arizona estate planning attorney, give us a call at (480) 418-8448.
-Located in Chandler, we assist clients throughout Arizona including Ahwatukee, Gilbert, Sun Lakes, and Tempe.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.